fkante/codebase-to-text/README.md

 # Codebase Content Aggregator Script (`show_code_final.sh`)

 This Bash script recursively scans a specified directory (or the current directory by default) and aggregates the content of all non-ignored text files into a single output file.
-It's useful for creating a snapshot of a codebase for review, analysis, or sharing.
+It's useful for creating a snapshot of a codebase to feed to any AI for review or analysis.

 ## Features